- Length:19 pages (3600 words)

 This contract can be reused for subsequent fixed term employees.

-When to use this employment contract
+When to use this employee contract

 - Employ replacement or temporary staff while other staff are away;